KCDC-2023-Spring-Workshop/docs/03_Web.md

     - Request Methods
     - Http Status Codes
     - Annotations
+        - @RestController
+        - @RequestMapping
+        - @ResponseStatus
+        - etc
     - CRUD REST API
+        - GET / POST / PUT / DELETE
     - API testing (curl/httpie/postman)
     - CORS

+### APIs

+API stands for Application Programming Interface.
+An API is a software intermediary that allows two applications to talk to each other.
+In other words, an API is the messenger that delivers your request to the provider that you're requesting it from and then delivers the response back to you.

+### REST APIs

+REST (Representational State Transfer) refers to a group of software architecture design constraints that bring about efficient, reliable and scalable distributed systems.

+The basic idea of REST is that a resource, e.g. a document, is transferred via well-recognized, language-agnostic, and reliably standardized client/server interactions.
+Services are deemed RESTful when they adhere to these constraints.

+HTTP APIs in general are sometimes colloquially referred to as RESTful APIs, RESTful services, or REST services, although they don't necessarily adhere to all REST constraints.
+Beginners can assume a REST API means an HTTP service that can be called using standard web libraries and tools.

+### HTTP Request Methods

+HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.
+Although they can also be nouns, these request methods are sometimes referred to as HTTP verbs.
+Each of them implements a different semantic, but some common features are shared by a group of them: e.g. a request method can be safe, idempotent, or cacheable.

+GET
+The GET method requests a representation of the specified resource.
+Requests using GET should only retrieve data.

+HEAD
+The HEAD method asks for a response identical to a GET request, but without the response body.

+POST
+The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server.

+PUT
+The PUT method replaces all current representations of the target resource with the request payload.

+DELETE
+The DELETE method deletes the specified resource.

+CONNECT
+The CONNECT method establishes a tunnel to the server identified by the target resource.

+OPTIONS
+The OPTIONS method describes the communication options for the target resource.

+TRACE
+The TRACE method performs a message loop-back test along the path to the target resource.

+PATCH
+The PATCH method applies partial modifications to a resource.

+### HTTP Response Status Codes

+HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
+Responses are grouped in five classes:

+- Informational responses (100 – 199)
+- Successful responses (200 – 299)
+- Redirection messages (300 – 399)
+- Client error responses (400 – 499)
+- Server error responses (500 – 599)

+### Annotations

+### CRUD REST API

 ## Data Validation